fourminute/Fluffy/README.md

 * Network: Spoof file URL's to fix lengthy file name bug in Tinfoil's code.
 * Network: Randomized port selection.
 * Goldleaf: Display name of current NCA being installed and numbered queue.
-* Goldleaf: Goldleaf v0.5 Compatible.
+* Goldleaf: <b>Goldleaf v0.6 Compatible</b> with all of the file handling features.
+* Goldleaf: File access security in the event Goldleaf is compromised(e.g. a fake Goldleaf.nro is used).
 * USB: Selectable transfer rates between "Normal Mode" and "Safe Mode".
 * USB: Switch connected indicator.
 * Smart User-Interface, switches between Tkinter and PyQt depending on modules installed. (<b>v1.4.1 and below only</b>)